ampblj/ampblj/about.md

 >Beauty has been stolen from the people and is being sold back to them under the concept of luxury!<br>
 Kanye West, Oxford Lecture 2015

 _Resonant notes_ is a twice-yearly commentary drawing contributions from lovers of the arts and natural sciences.
-Our periodical finds meaning and symbolism in each discipline and brings their stories to bear on contemporary events.
+Our periodical finds meaning and symbolism in each discipline and mobilizes them for life-affirming and counterrevolutionary strategy.
 We are particularly devoted to beauty, in all of its fun, practical, or transcendent appearances, as the primary expression and vehicle for goodness and truth in a post-Christian milieu.
 <br> <br>
 Our articles are those we’d like to share with our friends and family members, and we hope you’ll share them with yours!
 <br> <br>